-Students who have been dismissed from NIMAA because of an academic integrity violation and who wish to re-enter the program must re-apply for admission and submit a personal statement describing evidence of successfully resolving the conditions that caused the academic integrity violation.
-The student may be required to meet with Student Services to discuss their personal statement and to ensure the student is prepared to re-enter the program and be successful.
-The Associate Director of Education will review the student's application for readmission and personal statement and inform the student in writing of the decision regarding the student's academic eligibility for admission.
+Students who have been dismissed from NIMAA because of an academic integrity violation and who wish to re-enter the program must re-apply for admission and include information in the re-admittance form that will provide an explanation that will ensure the student is prepared to re-enter the program and be successful.
+The Associate

+Director of Education will review the student's application for re-admission and personal statement and inform the student in writing of the decision regarding the student's academic eligibility for admission.
 The re-admission decision of the Associate Director of Education is final.